yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 For information on scaling clusters, refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).

+#### Fix nodes reporting as down alerts

+YugabyteDB Managed sends a notification when the number of nodes down in the cluster exceeds the threshold, as follows:

+- Up to 34% of all nodes in the cluster are reporting as down (Info).
+- More than 34% of all nodes in the cluster are reporting as down (Warning).
+- More than 66% of all nodes in the cluster are reporting as down (Severe).

+If fewer than 34% of nodes in a multi-node (that is, highly available) cluster are down, the cluster remains healthy and can continue to serve requests normally.

+If more than 66% of nodes in a multi-node (that is, highly available) cluster are down, the cluster is considered unhealthy and the downed nodes should be replaced as soon as possible.

+For information on adding nodes, refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).

-#### Fix CPU alerts
+#### Fix memory alerts

-YugabyteDB Managed sends a notification when CPU use on any node in the cluster exceeds the threshold, as follows:
+YugabyteDB Managed sends a notification when memory use in the cluster exceeds the threshold, as follows:

-- Node CPU use exceeds 70% on average for at least 5 minutes (Warning).
+- Memory use exceeds 75% (Warning).
-- Node CPU use exceeds 90% on average for at least 5 minutes (Severe).
+- Memory use exceeds 90% (Severe).

-If your cluster experiences frequent spikes in CPU use, consider optimizing your workload.
+If your cluster experiences frequent spikes in memory use, consider optimizing your workload.

-Unoptimized queries can lead to CPU alerts.
+Unoptimized queries can lead to memory alerts.
 Use the [Slow Queries](../cloud-queries-slow/) and [Live Queries](../cloud-queries-live/) views to identify potentially problematic queries, then use the EXPLAIN statement to see the query execution plan and identify optimizations.
 Consider adding one or more indexes to improve query performance.
 For more information, refer to [Analyzing Queries with EXPLAIN](../../../explore/query-1-performance/explain-analyze/).

-High CPU use could also indicate a problem and may require debugging by {{% support-cloud %}}.

-If CPU use is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
-Consider scaling your cluster by adding vCPUs.
+If memory use is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
+If the issue isn't a single query that consumes a lot of memory on a single tablet, consider scaling your cluster by adding nodes to lower the average per-node workload.
+Adding vCPUs also provides additional memory.
 Refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).

+High memory use could also indicate a problem and may require debugging by {{% support-cloud %}}.

 #### Fix database overload alerts